intel/pmem-csi/README.md

 - **Make sure that the alpha feature gates CSINodeInfo and CSIDriverRegistry are enabled**

 The method to configure alpha feature gates may vary, depending on the Kubernetes deployment.
+It may not be necessary anymore when the feature has reached beta state, which depends on the Kubernetes version.

 - **Label the cluster nodes that provide persistent memory device(s)**